top of page

 • You no longer need UDRs in the Virtual Network to manage routing to Network Virtual Appliances or Gateways

-• Azure Route Server removes complexity and the need for load balancers in front of Network Virtual Appliances, which reduces also management overhead.
+• Azure Route Server removes complexity and the need for load balancers in front of Network Virtual Appliances, which also reduces management overhead.

 • You can add Azure Route Server to any new or existing Virtual Network if you have an empty IP Subnet left, to deploy the service in.

-• There is no longer a need to infuse IP networks, that are for example connected via VPN to a Network Virtual Appliance, via an unsupported shadow Virtual Network.
+• There is no longer a need to infuse IP networks that are, for example, connected via VPN to a Network Virtual Appliance via an unsupported shadow Virtual Network.

 To use these advantages, your Network Virtual Appliance MUST support BGP.
-To compare apples with apples we now need to discuss the downsides.
+To compare apples with apples, we now need to discuss the downsides.

 • Virtual Network with Virtual Network Peering